-int LSfindBlockStructure( pLSmodel pModel, int nBlock, int nType)
+int LSfindBlockStructure(pLSmodel pModel, int nBlock, int nType)

 Name Description pModel A pointer to an instance of LSmodel. nBlock An integer indicating the number of blocks to decompose the coefficient matrix into.
 The value of this argument is ignored if total decomposition is requested. nType An integer scalar indicating the type of decomposition requested.
 The possible values are identified with the following macros: LS_LINK_BLOCKS_NONE: Try total decomposition (no linking rows or columns).
 LS_LINK_BLOCKS_COLS: The decomposed model will have dual angular structure (linking columns).
 LS_LINK_BLOCKS_ROWS: The decomposed model will have block angular structure (linking rows).
-LS_LINK_BLOCKS_BOTH: The decomposed model will have both dual and block angular structure (linking rows).
+LS_LINK_BLOCKS_BOTH: The decomposed model will have both dual and block angular structure (linking rows and columns).
 LS_LINK_BLOCKS_FREE: Solver decides which type of decomposition to use.

-- Only one stage of decomposition is attempted (i.e., no attempt is made to find further decomposition within a sub-block). - The block structure obtained can be accessed by LSgetBlockStructure(). - Refer to Chapter 10, Analyzing Models, for details on block structures.
+- Only one stage of decomposition is attempted (i.e., no attempt is made to find further decomposition within a sub-block). - The block structure obtained can be accessed by LSgetBlockStructure(). - Refer to Chapter 10, Analyzing Models, for details on block structures. - Parameter LS_IPARAM_FIND_BLOCK controls which heuristic algorithm to be used.